-My professional qualifications, accreditations and memberships:
+Professional qualifications, accreditations and memberships

 - MBBS BSc (Hons)

-Additional information about my research:
+Additional information about research, publications and interests

 Previous research included the long term brain changes due to alcohol misuse and defining the appetitive reward pathways in the brain related to addiction.